mkelley/pyoorb-experiment/README.md

 ## Implementation

 OpenOrb is included as a git submodule.
 A custom setuptools build_ext command configures OpenOrb to use gfortran, build the libraries, and download the default ephemeris data.

 Numpy is used to build the FORTRAN extension library.
-This was always the case with pyoorb included with OpenOrb, but here we use setup.py to build the FORTRAN signature file and library, rather than build it with a Makefile.
-In order to compile the extension, the relevant files are copied from the OpenOrb source tree to a local `src` directory.
+This was always the case with `pyoorb` included with OpenOrb, but here we use setup.py to build the FORTRAN signature file and library, rather than build it with a Makefile.
+In order to compile the extension, relevant files are copied from the OpenOrb source tree to a local `src` directory.

+Data files are copied into the python library's installation location.  `pyoorb` sets the `'OORB_DATA'` environment to make them discoverable by liboorb.
+If `'OORB_DATA'` is already defined (as described in the OpenOrb documentation), that location will take precedence.